alegrigoriev/py-vss/README.md

 `--log <log filename>`
 - log file pathname.
 By default, the log is sent to the standard output.

+`--verbose <verbosity options>`
+- controls log output.
+The following options are supported:

+	`projects`
+	- enables printing of all projects' items.

+	`records`
+	- enables printing of all records of projects and file items (overrides `projects`).

+	`revisions`
+	- enables printing of revisions of project and file items (overrides `projects` and `records`).

 `--encoding=<encoding>`
 - specifies an encoding (code page) for the database 8 bit text and file names.
 The default is **mbcs**, which is an alias for the current Windows *Multi Byte Character Set* in Python runtime,